-Investment in Aktsiaselts Pro Kapital Grupp's (the "Company", "Issuer" and the "Group", which terms shall include its subsidiaries, unless otherwise indicated in the context) involves a high degree of risk.
+Investment in Aktsiaselts Pro Kapital Grupp's (the "Company" and the "Group", which terms shall include its subsidiaries, unless otherwise indicated in the context) involves various risks.
 Prospective investors should consider carefully, among other things, the risks set forth below and the other information contained in this presentation prior to making a decision to invest in Company shares.
 Any of the risks highlighted below could have a material adverse effect on the Group's business, financial condition and result of operations, in which case the trading price of the shares could decline, resulting in the loss of all or part of their investment in the shares.
-A potential investor who is in any doubt about the acquisition of shares and other securities.
+A potential investor who is in any doubt about the action it should take should consult a professional adviser who specialises in advising on the acquisition of shares and other securities.

 An investment in the shares involves a number of risks, many of which are inherent in the Company's business and could be significant.
 Investors considering an investment in the shares should carefully review the information contained in this Presentation, and in particular, the risk factors described below.
 The following description of risk factors is based on information known and assessed on the date of this Presentation and, therefore, is not necessarily exhaustive.
 Potential investors should note that the order in which the risk factors are presented does not reflect the probability of their realisation or order of importance.
 Should one or more of the risk factors described herein materialise, it could have a material adverse effect on the Company's business, financial condition and results of operations.
-The Company also faces many of the risks inherent in the realization of these or other risks, and investors could lose a part or all of their investment.
+The Company adverse effect on the realisation of these or other risks, and investors could lose a part or all of their investment.